JamesG3/Leetcode/AAA(Note for this repository).md

 #### for n in list:
 - when using `for n in list`, we can read `n` from list, but cannot assign a value to `n`.
 - For example: `for n in a:` `n=0`, this operation cannot be realized.

+#### ASCII
+- In ASCII table, ‘a’-‘z’ and “A” - “Z” are not successive.